-To obtain a diaphragm, you will need to visit a doctor so that he can issue a prescription and show you how to use it (correct insertion, use of spermicide) as well as help you find the correct size.
+To obtain a diaphragm, you will need to visit a doctor, who can issue a prescription and show you how to use it (correct insertion, use of the spermicide).
+Your doctor will also establish the correct size.

 Remember to use spermicide each time you insert the contraceptive diaphragm.
 If you are having sex more than three hours after you've inserted it, you need to use more spermicide as well.

 Don't have a bath when the diaphragm is in place - this can wash away the spermicide.
 You can put the diaphragm in anytime (including right before) having sex.

 It is fairly easy to use and does not present too many risks or side effects.
 It can be put in place several hours before sex and you only use it when planning to have sex (unlike the pill for example).

 You have to learn how to use the diaphragm and it may take you some time to get used to it.
 Usually, your healthcare provider will give you one to practice with the first time (but it's not a real one so don't use it when having sex).